 Given the scalability of marketplace platforms, the opposite is true.
 It is one of the easiest ways to scale your assortment both rapidly and successfully because it leaves the heavy lifting to trusted sellers on your site.
 And since marketplaces have a unique price-competition benefit, companies needn’t micromanage third-party pricing or other customer benefits for which those sellers are responsible.

 Adopting a marketplace doesn’t have to strain your workforce, either.
-Even large companies like Walmart Mexico and Darty have only small teams managing their new marketplaces with unprecedented growth.
+Even large companies like Kroger and Darty have only small teams managing their new marketplaces with unprecedented growth.
 Companies like J. Crew and Siemens went live with their marketplaces in five months or less.